ssnell227/FCHI-production/src/pages/commercial/index.md

   title: Radon Testing
   image: /img/radon-3-square.jpg
   listitem:
+    - text:
-    - text: Radon is a harmful gas that is found throughout Wyoming.
+        Radon is a harmful gas that is found throughout Wyoming.
 People often test their homes for radon, but many people spend as much time in the workplace as their homes, and could be at risk for radon toxicity there too.
 We offer state-of-the-art active radon detection, which provides rapid, real-time, and accurate results.
       title: " "
-      link:
-        text: View Sample Report
-        href: " "
 airQualityBlock:
   title: Air Quality Testing
   image: /img/tim-mossholder-vj1enh83l_a-unsplash.jpg